zksailor534/warehouse_dotnet/README.md

 ### To use:

+Compile using Visual Studio or other C# compiler
-Load into AutoCAD using *netload* command.
+Load compiled .dll file into AutoCAD using *netload* command.
 Provides the following commands:
 * *ColumnPrompt*
 * *TrussPrompt*